The Role of Anti-Depressants

 Not all drugs are created equal.
 SSRIs work differently to SNRIs.
 While both work on mood, some SNRIs (like Effexor) can make anxiety worse, creating new problems.

-Dr Al explain how in this video.
+Dr Al explains how in this video.

 Share